vinodhan05/hello-world/README.md

 # hello-world

-This is my forst commit in github.
+This is my first commit in github.
 I'm so excited.